Summer excursions Ilulissat

 The helicopter takes off from Ilulissat Airport, and flies as low as the safety and protection regulations allow, over mountains, lakes, rivers and Kangia Icefjord.
 We land on the mountain at the edge of the ice sheet - in the middle of the protected UNESCO area.

-Here we have approx. half an hour to enjoy the view and if you are quick you might be able to reach the Inland Ice itself.
-On the way back we fly over the glacier front and follow the 70 km out through Isfjorden.
+Here we have approx. half an hour to enjoy a glass of champagne and the view.
+And if you are quick you might be able to reach the Inland Ice itself.
+On the way back we fly over the glacier front and follow the 70 km out through the Isfjord.
 Shortly before the town, the largest icebergs strand on the underwater moraine edge, forming a beautiful finale on this trip.

 We always fly with the helicopter AirGreenland makes available.
 In summer, this is preferably Bell 212 with room for 11 passengers.